 Seljalandsfoss waterfall along Iceland’s southern coast is fed by melting water from the famed glacier-capped Eyjafjallajokull volcano.
-This powerful waterfall cascades into a pretty meadow but is best known for the walking path that runs behind the curtain of water where visitors can enjoy a truly unique viewpoint from this angle.
-It’s the only known waterfall in the world that it is possible to walk behind.
+This powerful waterfall cascades into a pretty meadow.
+However, the path that runs behind the curtain of water is the main attraction.
+There you can enjoy a truly unique viewpoint of the waterfall.

-Those visiting in the summer should witness the many different wildflowers that seem to bloom and thrive around the waterfall, possibly because of the mist it gives off.
-This is also an ideal place for those who want, or have time for, a more leisurely visit.
+If you visit in the summer should witness the many different wildflowers that seem to bloom and thrive around the waterfall, possibly because of the mist it gives off.
+This is also an ideal place for if you want, or have time for, a more leisurely visit.
 It is the perfect spot for a picnic since the surroundings are both beautiful and serene.

 Seljalandsfoss, along with Skogafoss, is often included in the Golden Circle route.
 The Golden Circle is the most popular tourist route in Iceland, including Geysir geothermal area, Gullfoss waterfall and Thingvellir National Park.
 These attractions are popular for a good reason, they offer a great chance to see beautiful landscape and spectacular natural phenomena.
 We recommend that you check out these attractions as well.

 This is how you to get to Seljalandsfoss Waterfall